 A transfer student on academic suspension whose suspension period has not passed should refer to the Transfer Students on Probation or Suspension section of this catalog.

 Students are responsible for knowing if their academic status entitles them to admission.
 The College will withdraw students who are not eligible to enroll but succeed in enrolling anyway.
-In this case, students will have to forfeit all tuition and fees.
+In this case, students will have to forfeit all tuition.

 Conditional Admission—Extenuating Circumstances